NACLab/ngc-learn/ngclearn/generator/experimental/infimnist/README.md

     plt.savefig("sample{}.jpg".format(t))
 ```

-**DEV NOTE:** Future versions of InfiMNIST will offer support for tf.records.
+**DEV NOTE:** Future versions of InfiMNIST in ngc-learn will offer support for tf.records.